elysiajs/documentation/docs/essential/handler.md

 :::

 ## Set

-**set** is a special mutable property act as a representation of the response.
+**set** is a special mutable property that acts as a representation of the response.

 -   Set status code of the response,
 -   Append custom headers

 This is done by mutating the value of `Context.set`.